Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Related Work

-\textbf{Long Video Generation Models.} Recent advances in long form video generation have led to models capable of producing coherent sequences beyond 100 frames.
-Approaches such as OpenSORA~\cite{opensora}, HunyuanVideo~\cite{hunyuanvideo} leverage efficient attention mechanisms and frame packing strategies to manage long contexts.
-These models are typically trained for open ended text to video synthesis and are not explicitly optimized for interpolation between two given endpoints.
-Although one can condition them on start and end frames via latent injection, they lack explicit temporal direction control and are prone to drift over long horizons.
-SFI~\cite{sfi} employs WAN~\cite{wan} as the backbone and train separate LoRA adapters for outputs of different lengths.
-To our knowledge, our work is the first to adapt such a long video generator for bidirectional interpolation through directional prompting and symmetric training, thereby bridging the gap between controllable VFI and scalable generative modeling.
+\textbf{Video Generation Models.} Recent progress in video generation~\cite{lu2026anifeats,xu2026anchorcrafter,zhu2025zero,yang2026multipaint} has enabled diverse controllable synthesis tasks.
+Qu~\etal~\cite{qu2025controllable} achieve sketch-conditioned human video generation with temporal consistency; Kang~\etal~\cite{kang2026drivegen} enable multi-view autonomous driving video generation via shared geometry-temporal encoding; and Xing~\etal~\cite{xing2024make} integrate text, structure, and concept adapters for precise customization.
+For long-form generation, models like Open-Sora~\cite{Open-Sora} and HunyuanVideo~\cite{hunyuanvideo} use efficient attention and frame packing but are designed for open-ended text-to-video synthesis, lacking explicit endpoint interpolation control and prone to temporal drift even with latent conditioning.
+SFI~\cite{sfi} adapts WAN~\cite{wan} with length-specific LoRA adapters, yet lacks bidirectional control.
+To our knowledge, our work is the first to adapt long video generators for bidirectional interpolation via directional prompting and symmetric training, bridging controllable VFI and scalable generative modeling.